michaelsync/Gradelord/README.md

+** Updated ** I have fixed the 404 error on the refresh.
+It turns out that it's the issue with ngix instead of Reactjs nevigation.

 # Teach Portal - Full-Stack Student Management System

 A modern full-stack web application for teachers to manage students and view other teachers in the system.
 Built with .NET 8, React 18, PostgreSQL, and Docker.